 Northern has a medical accommodations process for employees with medical conditions that affect their working situation.
 If you have a medical condition, even if you are already working remotely, work with Human Resources to complete the medical accommodation process.
 The Human Resources Office can be reached at email@example.com, 906-227-2330.

 Yes.
-This type of appointment with your in-network doctor is known as telehealth medical services and Blue Cross has temporarily waived the employee co-pay amount.
+This type of appointment with your in-network doctor is known as telehealth medical services and Blue Cross has temporarily waived the employee co-pay amount through at least June 30, 2020.
+This also includes the most common behavioral health therapy services for telehealth as well as adding the most common medical services.

-My daycare closed or reduced their hours.
-Am I permitted to decrease my election for my dependent care flexible spending account (FSA) or cancel my election entirely?
+Am I permitted to increase or decrease my election for my dependent care flexible spending account (FSA) or cancel my election entirely due to closures and/or re-opening of my daycare facility due to the COVID-19 pandemic?

-I had a scheduled medical procedure and other medical appointments that were canceled as a result of the COVID-19 pandemic.
-Am I permitted to decrease my election for my health care flexible spending account (FSA) or cancel my election entirely?
+Am I permitted to increase or decrease my election for my health care flexible spending account (FSA) or cancel my election entirely due to the cancellation or rescheduling of medical procedures due to the COVID-19 pandemic?

 Explain Northern’s current travel restrictions.